 Summer camps at Maymont are filled with activities, crafts, games and exploration.
-Animals are a major part of the learning experience, and campers have the benefit of one of the most beautiful settings in Richmond as their playground!
-With fun as the ultimate goal, participants learn about nature and the environment in a fun and safe setting.
+Animals and historic buildings are a major part of the learning experience, and campers have the benefit of one of the most beautiful settings in Richmond as their playground!
+With fun as the ultimate goal, participants learn about nature and history in a fun and safe setting.

 Who are the camp teachers?

 Camp teachers are permanent Maymont education staff and summer staff.
 The Maymont education team has several years of camp and teaching experience.
 Summer staff includes certified teachers from local schools.
 Camp interns from colleges and universities are selected based on their area of study and experience working with children.
 All adults have had background checks and each camp will have at least one adult that is CPR and First Aid certified.
 In addition, most camps will have trained volunteers, typically from local high schools.

 How many campers and adults participate in each camp session?

 The maximum number of campers per session varies from 10-20 campers.
 At least one staff and one volunteer will lead each camp.

 Safety precautions will be in place.
 Masks are recommended for all campers and teachers while indoors and when social distancing isn’t possible outdoors.
 The use of hand sanitizer and frequent hand washing will be encouraged.
 Many activities will take place outside, and social distancing will be observed during all activities.
 Please review the safety guidelines with your camper each morning.

 Online registration is preferred and is available at Maymont.org/summer-camps.
 If you are unable to register online, contact us or call 804-358-7166, ext.
 304.

 Where do I drop off/pick up my child?